h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * unset,
 * "1.0" - require historic RADIUS/TLS
 * "1.0.
 1.1" - allow either historic RADIUS/TLS or RADIUS/1.1.
-This MUST be the default value for both clients and servers.
 * "1.1" - require RADIUS/1.1.

 This configuration is also extensible to future ALPN names if that extension becomes necessary.
 New versions can simply be added to the list.
 Implementations can then negotiate the highest version which is supported by both client and server.

+Implementations SHOULD support both historic RADIUS/TLS and RADIUS/1.1.
+Such implementations MUST set the default value for this configuratiun flag to "1.0, 1.1".
+This setting ensures that both versions of RADIUS can be negotiated.

+Implementations MAY support only RADIUS/1.1.
+In which case the default value for this configuration flag MUST be "1.1".
+This behavior is NOT RECOMMENDED, as it is incompatible with historic RADIUS/TLS.
+This behavior can only be a reasonable default when all (or nearly all) RADIUS clients have been updated to support RADIUS/1.1.

 A more detailed definition of the variable and the meaning of the values is given below.